Financially-supported development of employees’ professional skills

 In order to receive a financial incentive, the employer must draw up a training plan.
 For employers covered by the Co-operation Act, the content of the training plan is determined in accordance with the applicable Act on Co-operation.
 The provision on a training plan contained in the Act on Financially-Supported Development of Professional Skills is applied in workplaces outside of the scope of application of the Co-operation Act.

-Provisions on the conditions for receiving the financial incentive and the amount of the incentive are laid down in tax legislation and in the Act on Compensations for Training.
+Provisions on the conditions for receiving the financial incentive and the amount of the incentive are laid down in the Act on Compensations for Training.

 Further information